 Ordinary industrial sodium hypochlorite with high levels of chlorine will leave behind excessive salts that could potentially damage the surface being cleaned, causing deterioration.

 But Benz Blackwash has been formulated so the minimum amount of chlorine is needed for stain removal – less than 2% on the heaviest of soiling – thus salts are kept to minimum.

-The breakdown of chlorine into common salt is the reason we thoroughly rinse surfaces after stain removal with plenty of fresh water.
+The breakdown of chlorine into common salt is the main reason we thoroughly rinse surfaces after stain removal with plenty of fresh water.
 It is also important to rinse the surfactant before treating the surface with Benz Biocidal Wash.

 Watch this short (only 1:38) video see the stunningly fast and dramatic way Benz Blackwash cleans this timber cladding: (This effect was achieved using Blackwash at 10:1 dilution, which means only 1% chlorine is being applied, with no unpleasant odour)

 In general we do not advise using Blackwash to clean tarmac.
 Wet down any tarmac that may be exposed to run-off from the surfaces being cleaned before applying Benz Blackwash.